 - Virgin Australia covers New South Wales, Victoria, Queensland and Tasmania

-Driving in Australia
+Driving around Australia

 Getting around Australia by bus

-I would undoubtedly use Greyhound if you go on your own and don’t fancy hiring a car by yourself.
-You can purchase single bus-tickets for individual destinations too, these tend to be a bit more expensive.
-In Western Australia and in Northern Australian Greyhound is the cheap alternative for covering long distances where flights would be too expensive and hiring a car too challenging.
+I would undoubtedly use Greyhound if you go on your own and don’t fancy hiring a car yourself.
+You can also purchase single bus tickets for specific destinations; these tend to be a bit more expensive.
+In Western Australia and Northern, Australian Greyhound is the cheap alternative for covering long distances where flights would be too pricey and hiring a car too challenging.

-I have used Greyhound buses on my backpacking adventure in 2004 and loved it.
+I used Greyhound buses on my backpacking adventure in 2004 and loved it.
 I still use their service now and then to cover destinations that are difficult to reach by car or too expensive to fly.

 Furthermore, there are also smaller regional bus service operators.
 Here are the major bus companies in Australia:

-- Tassie Link runs across Tasmania covering most destinations.
+- Tassie Link runs across Tasmania, covering most destinations.

-- Premier Motor service destinations in South Australia and along the south-east coast to Sydney.
+- Premier Motor service destinations in South Australia and along the southeast coast to Sydney.

 - Integrity Coach Lines runs from Perth up to Exmouth and Broome.